Folashade-cloud/alx-low_level_programming/0x03-debugging/README.md

-Project on debugging i.e. Finding amd fixing errors in program
+Project on debugging i.e. Finding and fixing errors in program